Grohden/ionicSwiper/README.md

 ## Demo

-An demo is available [here](https://grohden.github.io/ionicSwiper/) and on the demo folder
+An demo is available [here](https://grohden.github.io/ionicSwiper/) and on the demo folder.

 ## Usage